amirkdv/biseqt/docs/docs.rst

 -  Substitution probabilities,
 -  Gap probabilities (only a linear gap model is supported for score calculation).
--  The random (null hypothesis) distribution of letters must be provided.
+-  The random (null hypothesis) distribution of letters.

+The calculated score for substitution of letter :math:`a_i` by letter :math:`a_j` is given by:

 .. math:: S(a_i,a_j) = \log[1-g] + \log[\Pr(a_j|a_i)] - \log[\Pr(a_j)]

-Similarly, gap probabilities :math:`g_o` and :math:`g_e` are translated to gap scores where: \* The gap open probability :math:`g_o` is the probability of a single indel following a substitution/match or an indel of a different kind. \* The gap extend probability :math:`g_e` is the probability of a single indel following an indel of the same kind.
+Similarly, gap probabilities :math:`g_o` and :math:`g_e` are translated to gap scores where:

+-  The gap open probability :math:`g_o` is the probability of a single indel following a substitution/match or an indel of a different kind.
+-  The gap extend probability :math:`g_e` is the probability of a single indel following an indel of the same kind.

 Note that in the above sense the score (log likelihood) of a gap of length :math:`n \ge 1` is: